HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 # 2.GALLERY OF VISUALISATIONS
  ## CHRTS: the principal families of chart types for visualising quantitative data
-   - Categorical plots: Compare categories and distributions of *quantitative* data
+   - Categorical plots: Compare categories and distributions by *quantification* of data
+     - Bars, Word clouds, Matrix Charts
    - Hierarchical plots: Reveal part-to-whole (part of a whole) relationships
    - Relational plots: Display correlations and connections
    - Temporal plots: Trends and intervals over time
    - Spatial: Maps spatial patterns through overlays.

  **[From data to viz](https://www.data-to-viz.com)**